skelly37/pyfram-telegram-bot/README.md

 ## TODO:
 - [ ] Make good use of `typing` and enforce strict type checking in all functions.
+- [ ] Insert here a short video showing the bot in action.
 - [ ] Test fastapi or replace infinite pooling with webhook any possible way (?)
 - [ ] Make it async (?)